Nursing Certificate Options

 1. Public Health:

 b.
-Nursing 4380 (Winter 2020): Introduction to Epidemiology Methods in Nursing Practice: This introductory course is intended to provide students at both the undergraduate and graduate level with a working knowledge and understanding of the basic concepts and methods of epidemiology.
+Nursing 4380 (Summer/Winter): Introduction to Epidemiology Methods in Nursing Practice: This introductory course is intended to provide students at both the undergraduate and graduate level with a working knowledge and understanding of the basic concepts and methods of epidemiology.
 The main focus of this course will be to learn to analyse and interpret information about disease (i.e. both acute and chronic) and other health related occurrences at a population level (e.g. risk factors, diversity, determinants of health) within a Public and Community Health Nursing context.
 This course will also provide an introduction to the concepts for developing, implementing and evaluating public health programs and, for independent inquiry and decision making around public health policy.
 There are no prerequisites for this course though students are required to have completed their second year of their undergraduate program or have permission from the course instructor.
 A clinical background and a basic understanding of statistics for the Graduate students are essential but not necessary for Undergraduate students.

 2. Acute and Critical Care:

 a.
-Nursing 4471 (Fall 2019): Emergency Preparedness: A Nursing Perspective: This course focuses on preparation of future nurses for various hazards using an "all hazards" approach.
+Nursing 4471 (Summer/Fall): Emergency Preparedness: A Nursing Perspective: This course focuses on preparation of future nurses for various hazards using an "all hazards" approach.
 Local, provincial and national disaster response systems, in the event of a mass casualty, are explored, and the ability to care for victims and responders of all types of hazards is emphasized.

 b.
-Nursing 4472 (Winter 2020): Acute and Critical Care Nursing: With the focus on acute and critical care nursing in the intensive care and emergency room areas, students will further develop, critically analyze and apply knowledge gained in previous courses with a focus on the management of critically ill clients.
+Nursing 4472 (Fall/Winter): Acute and Critical Care Nursing: With the focus on acute and critical care nursing in the intensive care and emergency room areas, students will further develop, critically analyze and apply knowledge gained in previous courses with a focus on the management of critically ill clients.
 Emphasis includes working with clients across the lifespan and inter-professional relationships within specialty practice.